-Transactions in the production, current and capital accounts, which are above the net lending (positive) or net borrowing (negative) (financial surplus or deficit) line in the presentation used in the economic accounts.
+Transactions in the production, current and capital accounts that are above the net lending (positive) or net borrowing (negative) (financial surplus or deficit) line in the presentation used in the economic accounts.
 The financial transactions account is below the line in this presentation.

-A method of recording transactions to relate them to the period when the exchange of ownership of the goods, services or financial asset applies (see also cash basis).
-For example, Value Added Tax accrues when the expenditure to which it relates takes place, but HM Revenue and Customs receives the cash some time later.
-The difference between accruals and cash results in the creation of an asset and liability in the financial accounts, shown as amounts receivable or payable (F.7).
+A method of recording transactions based on when the exchange of ownership of the goods, services or financial asset occurs (see also cash basis).
+For example, Value Added Tax (VAT) accrues when the expenditure to which it relates takes place but HM Revenue and Customs (HMRC) receives the cash some time later.
+The difference between accruals and cash results in an asset and liability in the financial accounts, shown as amounts receivable or payable (F.7).

 Actual final consumption

-The value of goods consumed by a sector but not necessarily purchased by that sector (see also final consumption expenditure, intermediate consumption).
+The value of goods consumed, but not necessarily purchased, by a sector (see also final consumption expenditure, intermediate consumption).

 Advance and progress payments